Jibanananda Das: Legacy of Jibanananda

-Tribute
+Tributes

-" After Rabindranath, Jibanananda was the creator of a new kind of modernity in Bengali poetry.
+"After Rabindranath, Jibanananda was the creator of a new kind of modernity in Bengali poetry.
 He gave birth to a completely new kind of language.
 In this context all of his anthologies are important.
 But, I like most 'Dhusar Pandulipi', 'Rupasi Bangla', 'Bela Abela Kalbela'...all of them are good.
 Actually in good poetry, the mind is transformed...Actually, the life of poet cohabits both solitude and ambition.
 So was Jibananda's...it is difficult to defy and condradict the revered poets of the world.
 Jibananda, is one such revered poets."—Binoy Majumdar.